 Using the Order list, you can search for Orders and manage them in your Project.

-The Order list search has two levels.
 The basic Order search provides all the basic functions and makes them available through the Merchant Center user interface.
 The advanced Order search provides a more granular search.
+For more information, see Advanced Order Search.

 If you switch from basic to advanced Order search your search values remain.
 If you switch from advanced to basic search the search box gets emptied.